Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Results

-In section~\ref{sec-theory} we calculated approximately the point at which cooperation is favored in a mean-field approach that does not take mutations into account, by writing Eqs.~(\ref{eq1}-\ref{eq2}) in terms of the density of cooperators $\rho_C$ encountered by players in a group, and found that cooperation was favored as long as \be r>(k+1)(1-\beta\rho_P)\;. \ee This equation (which also follows from a replicator equation approach) implies that the emergence of cooperation depends crucially on the density of punishers.
+In section~\ref{sec-theory} we calculated approximately the point at which cooperation is favored in a mean-field approach that does not take mutations into account, by writing Eqs.~(\ref{eq1}-\ref{eq2}) in terms of the density of cooperators $\rho_C$ encountered by players in a group, and found that cooperation was favored as long as \be r>(k+1)(1-\beta\rho_P)\;. \ee This equation (which also follows from a replicator equation approach for the corresponding deterministic game) implies that the emergence of cooperation depends crucially on the density of punishers.
 In fact, the mean-field theory predicts that cooperation in the absence of punishment is favored only at $r=5$.
 We see cooperation emerge quite a bit earlier than that in our simulations (see inset in Fig.~\ref{fig-crit}), but crosses $p_C=0.5$ very close to $r=5$, as predicted by the mean field theory.
-Of course, the departure from the mean-filed theory results is a consequence of the finite population size of the simulations.
+Of course, the departure from the mean-field theory results is a consequence of the finite population size and mutation rate of the simulations.
+We also note that while the simulations suggest a stable fixed point $p_C<1$ above the critical point, this does not mean that the corresponding fixed point for the deterministic game admits a stable mixture of cooperating and defecting strategies.
+While from general arguments the fixed point of the stochastic game must be given by the corresponding fixed point of the deterministic game~\cite{Zeeman1981} (see also~\cite{Adamietal2012}), the ``broadening" of the phase transition via mutations (the equivalent of random quenched impurities~\cite{ImryWortis1979}) leads to a stochastic fixed point with $p_C<1$.
+But note that this fixed point is statistical only: for each run the trajectory fluctuates around this point.

 We can test Eq.~(\ref{crit}) explicitly by finding the critical $r$ at which $p_C$ crosses 0.5 for simulations in which the punishment probability is held fixed, so that $\rho_P \approx p_P$.
 To find the critical point, we performed 100 simulations each at fixed $r$ with small increments $\Delta r$ and interpolated the data within the steep portion of the transition to find the crossover point.
 The curves in Fig.~\ref{fig-pred} show that the steepness of the transition between cooperation and defection depends on the level of punishment, changing from a dependence reminiscent of second-order transitions (at vanishing punishment) towards a first-order-like transition at high punishment.
 We plot the critical line $r_c=(k+1)(1-\beta\rho_P)$ in Fig.~\ref{fig-pred} for $k=4$ and $\beta=0.8$ ($r_c=5-4p_P$).
 The mean field theory reproduces the simulated $r_c$ within errors.
 The prediction in fact works just as well for other parameter values: we tested $k=8$ (each agent plays with eight random other agents) and readily observe that the critical value is given by $r_c=10-8p_P$ (data not shown).